- OS Support

-In order to protect log messages, this module provides cryptographic checksumming on messages using the HMAC algorithm with a specific hash function.
+In order to protect log data, this module provides cryptographic checksumming on log messages using the HMAC algorithm with a specific hash function.
 Messages protected this way cannot be altered, deleted, or inserted without detection.
 A separate verification procedure using the pm_hmac_check module is necessary for the receiver.

 |This module has been deprecated and will be removed in a future release.|

 |To examine the supported platforms, see the list of installer packages in the Available Modules chapter.|